 Sec.
-750. The department shall maintain out-stationed eligibility specialists in community-based organizations and hospitals in the same locations as in fiscal year 2003-2004.
+750. The department shall maintain out-stationed eligibility specialists in community-based organizations and hospitals.

 Sec.
 751. (1) From the funds appropriated in part 1, the department shall implement school-based family resource centers based on the following guidelines: